Halmari/aircraft_turnaround_predictor/README.md

 ### Global and local explanations provided by SHAP

+Below are few selected visualizations to show the global and local effects of different variables.
+The SHAP Python framework is provided by Scott Lundberg.
+SHAP summary plots demonstrates the effects of different feature variables on a global level.
+Color coding on the right side of the plot represents the value of a single observation for that specific feature.
+<br/><br/>

 <p align="center">
   <img src="/images/shap_summary.png" alt="" width="700"/>
 </p>
 <p align="center">SHAP summary plot showing the global effects of different features</p>
 <br/><br/>

+SHAP dependency plot below shows the more detailed effect of a feature variable on the predictions, in this case the number of departing passengers.
+In addition, another variable, the Deice variable, has been included in the plot as it demonstrates interaction effects with the number of departing passengers.

 <p align="center">
   <img src="/images/shap_36.png" alt="" width="700"/>
 </p>
 <p align="center">Metrics for different XGBoost models</p>
 <br/><br/>

+Lastly,

 <p align="center">
   <img src="/images/waterfall_best1.png" alt="" width="700"/>